simplified

 字源洞见 zìyuán dòngjiàn · Etymological Insight

-中 zhōng — one of the most conceptually loaded characters in Chinese.
-The oracle-bone form shows a vertical line piercing through the center of a circle or rectangle — interpretations include: an arrow hitting the center of a target (中靶 zhòng bǎ), a flagpole at the center of a gathering place, or a rod measuring the center of a space.
+中 zhōng is one of the most conceptually loaded characters in Chinese.
+The oracle-bone form shows a vertical line piercing through the center of a circle or rectangle.
+Interpretations include an arrow hitting the center of a target (中靶 zhòng bǎ), a flagpole at the center of a gathering place, or a rod measuring the center of a space.
 Whatever the precise origin, the semantic core is unmistakable: the center, precisely hit.

-The dual reading — zhōng (tone 1, noun/adjective: middle, center) and zhòng (tone 4, verb: to hit, to be struck by, to succeed) — reflects the two sides of the "center" concept: the static location (being in the middle) and the dynamic achievement (hitting the center of a target). 中奖 zhòng jiǎng = "to win a prize" (lit. "to hit the prize"). 中毒 zhòng dú = "to be poisoned" (to be struck by poison). 中暑 zhòng shǔ = "to have heatstroke" (to be struck by summer heat).
+中 has two readings that reflect two sides of the same concept.
+As zhōng (tone 1, noun/adjective): middle, center.
+As zhòng (tone 4, verb): to hit, to be struck by, to succeed. 中奖 zhòng jiǎng = "to win a prize" (lit. "to hit the prize"). 中毒 zhòng dú = "to be poisoned" (to be struck by poison). 中暑 zhòng shǔ = "to have heatstroke" (to be struck by summer heat).

 中 is among the very first characters any learner of Chinese encounters: 中国 (China), 中文 (Chinese language), 中午 (noon), 中间 (between), 中心 (center).
 Its frequency and cultural weight make it one of the most essential characters in the language.